streamnative/charts/charts/pulsar-operator/README.md

-# StreamNative Operators for Apache Pulsar
+# StreamNative Pulsar Operators

-The StreamNative Operators for Apache Pulsar bring the specific controllers for Kubernetes by providing specific Custom Resource Definition (CRD) which is developed and maintained by StreamNative Inc.
+StreamNative Pulsar Operators  bring the specific controllers for Kubernetes by providing specific Custom Resource Definition (CRD) which is developed and maintained by StreamNative Inc.
-Installing the StreamNative Operators for Apache Pulsar means you agree to and are in compliance with the [StreamNative Community License](https://streamnative.io/community-licence).
+Installing the StreamNative Pulsar Operators means you agree to and are in compliance with the [StreamNative Community License](https://streamnative.io/community-licence).

 ## Requirements